afrintabassum972/covid19-india-dash-app/README.md

-🩺 COVID-19 India Smart Dashboard
+🩺  Coronavirus Pandemic Analysis Dashboard

 A data-driven interactive web application built with Dash and Plotly to monitor the COVID-19 landscape in India.
 This project translates raw data into actionable insights through dynamic visualizations.